Roberto Alomar: Toronto Blue Jays

 On December 5, 1990, Alomar and Joe Carter were traded to the Toronto Blue Jays in exchange for Fred McGriff and Tony Fernández.
 It was in Toronto that he developed into a premier offensive second baseman, combining a .300-plus batting average with power and high end speed on the bases.
 In 1991, he capitalized on his speed with 11 triples and 53 stolen bases, leading the team to its first of three consecutive playoff appearances.
 The following year, he scored 105 runs, drew 87 walks, and had a .405 on-base percentage.
 In 1993, Alomar had his best season with the Blue Jays, producing 17 home runs (HR), 93 runs batted in (RBI), and 55 stolen bases, while batting .326, third in the American League behind teammates John Olerud and Paul Molitor.
 He was a central figure in Toronto's World Series championships in 1992 and 1993; in Game 6 of the 1992 World Series, he scored the series-winning run on Dave Winfield's two-run double in the 11th inning.
 Alomar's game-tying, ninth-inning home run against Oakland relief ace Dennis Eckersley, in Game 4 of the 1992 American League Championship Series (ALCS), is considered by many as the most important hit in the club's history, as the team's three previous trips to the ALCS had ended in disappointment; he was named the Most Valuable Player (MVP) of the series.
 In 1995, he played 104 consecutive games without committing an error, setting an AL record for second basemen.
 In each of his five seasons with the Blue Jays, Alomar was named to the All-Star team and won the Gold Glove Award.

+During his tenure with the Jays, Alomar became the face of the team due to his good looks and TV commercials alongside his ability, in what was called "Robbiemania".
+A book signing for Alomar's biography Second to None at Hillcrest Mall had to be cancelled after mall security reacted to an unruly crowd.